ollyoechsle/ckeditor-testrig/README.md

 karma start
 ```

+## Who is this aimed at?
+Developers who write CKEDITOR plugins but whose test suite does not use Bender (the testing framework used by CKEditor)

+## The Tests
+* ckeditor.test.js - Examples of instantiating and calling the CK Editor API from a test
+* plugin.test.js - An example of how you can test your own CK Editor plugin

 ## The Gotcha Summary
 To get CK Editor working in unit tests, you should:
 * *Ensure you're serving the right files*